devolo13/login_and_registration/README.md

 # This code is unfinished

-There are lots of comments, but nothing has been tested and most things have not been finished.
+There are lots of comments, but many things have not been tested and most things have not been finished.
 Please check everything